ghita/blog/posts/intro.md

 ## Purpose of This Blog

-The main purpose of this blog is to share my knowledge and insights about thing I find interesting.
+The main purpose of this blog is to share my knowledge and insights about things I find interesting.

 ## Topics I'll Cover